Dissecting the Research: Elusive Causes of Black Line Stain and Hygiene Management

 Since these studies have found that a more alkaline oral environment contributes to the presence of black line stain, dental professionals should consider discussing what type of water the patient consumes.
 Alkaline water is all the rage, and as a dental professional, I understand the benefits of drinking water that is not acidic.

 One study even recommended snacking between meals to reduce the pH level to a more neutral level.
 However, I feel that snacking is not a good habit to start or recommend as a dental professional.
-In extreme cases, recommending a more acidic drinking water may be an option, but that too feels a little unethical to me as decay can lead to more serious dental problems, while black line stain is just not aesthetically pleasing.
+In extreme cases, recommending more acidic drinking water may be an option, but that, too, feels a little unethical to me as decay can lead to more serious dental problems, while black line stain is just not aesthetically pleasing.

 The Metagenomics of Iron

 As mentioned previously, other studies found low levels of iron in the saliva.
 I want to mention that just because there are low levels of iron in saliva, that does not mean that black line stain doesn’t have higher levels of iron when compared to white plaque.
-There are pathways that have yet to be identified that might play a role in the distribution and higher levels of iron found in the black line stain while having lower levels of iron in the saliva.
+There are pathways that have yet to be identified that might play a role in the distribution – higher levels of iron are found in the black line stain, while lower levels of iron are found in the saliva.

 In no way am I implying iron isn’t being absorbed further in the GI tract and causing systemic concerns, as that is an entirely different mechanism.
 I’m simply highlighting that iron may remain on teeth at a higher level than in individuals with a lower level of calcium in the saliva.